 Dr. Bachelani earned her doctorate degree in occupational therapy from Washington University in St. Louis in 2016.
 As a student, she created a practice model on caregiver supports for diverse families, and conducted research examining the role of occupational therapy in serving children with food allergies.
 Dr. Bachelani’s doctoral capstone project involved working with a non-profit organization that aims to make faith-based communities more accessible and accommodating for people with disabilities.

 Dr. Bachelani began her career as an occupational therapist in acute care and inpatient rehabilitation settings in 2017 at the University of Kansas Health System.
 From 2018-2021, she worked for St. Louis Public Schools, providing school-based therapy services.
-Her primary clinical focus is pediatrics, with special interests in children with developmental disabilities, learning challenges, and self-regulation concerns.
+Her primary clinical focus was pediatrics, with special interests in children with developmental disabilities, learning challenges, and self-regulation concerns.

 Dr. Bachelani transitioned into academia in 2021 by joining faculty at St. Louis Community College in the occupational therapy assistant program where she taught an Adaptive Activities course.